 Miscellaneous parkrun Facts and Statistics

-There was a record attendance of 447 at event #188 at St. Helens parkrun today.
+There was a record attendance of 148 at event #81 of Knowsley parkrun this week.

 To claim your milestone T-shirts, just sign into your parkrun profiles and click on Club Progress.
-The T-shirts are free, but you will have to pay a small amount for postage and packaging.
+The T-shirt is free, but you will have to pay a small amount for postage and packaging.